Neal D. Barnard: Personal life

 Barnard plays cello, guitar, and keyboards.
 He has been a member of the bands Pop Maru, Verdun, and Carbonworks.
 Alec Baldwin once called Barnard "Eddie Van Halen with a medical degree".

+Barnard is an advocate for animal rights.
+His organization, Physicians Committee for Responsible Medicine, received support from the Foundation to Support Animal Protection and People for the Ethical Treatment of Animals in the 1990s.